ULTRAKIT-Reloaded/UltrakitReloaded/README.md

 A development roadmap is available in the Projects tab.

+The Assembly-CSharp.dll included in /lib is stripped of all code, and has been OK'd by Hakita.

 ***For a reference, a basic mod, asset bundle, and unity asset folder are available at https://github.com/ULTRAKIT-Reloaded/UltrakitTestMod***

 ***A HatLoader mod to easily drag-and-drop hat bundles into the game is available at https://github.com/ULTRAKIT-Reloaded/HatLoader***